Interplay between band structure and Hund's correlation to increase T$_{c}$ in FeSe

-We next investigate the effect changes to the spectral function, $\chi$ and $T_{c}$ induced by parametric changes in the one-body Hamiltonian.
-We first vary the Fe-Se bond length on $T_{c}$, which is typically parameterized by the height $h_{Se}$ of Se above the Fe basal plane.
-As $h_{Se}$ is reduced from its experimental value (0.2655 in units of the $c$ axis), we find band of primarily $d_{xy}$ character at the $\Gamma$ point, and which crosses $E_{F}$ is pushed down.
-It is particularly easy to see at the QS\emph{GW} level (see blue band in SM, Fig.~\ref{band}), reaching about $E_{F}-160$\,meV when $h_{Se}$=0.23.
-From c-RPA we compute the corresponding \emph{U} and \emph{J}: 3.9 eV and 0.71\,eV respectively.
-A similar shift is found in the spectral function calculated by QS\emph{GW}+DMFT (Fig.~\ref{spectra}).
-Further, the change in $h_{Se}$ causes quasi-particles to become coherent with orbital selective quasi-particle weights ranging between 0.6 to 0.75.
-Scattering rates become weaker as well (20-40 meV).
-Thus the system appears to be a good metal.
-The peak in Im$\chi(q,\omega)$ at $(1/2,1/2)$ shifts to higher $\omega$ and becomes very weak (Fig.~\ref{chi}).
-Eigenvalues of the Eliashberg equations become negligibly small, suggesting extremely weak or no superconducting instability: $T_{c}$ is estimated to be on the order of 1\,K, and moreover it becomes completely insensitive to $J$.
+We next consider how parametric changes in the one-body Hamiltonian alter the spectral function, $\chi$ and $T_{c}$.
+We first vary the Fe-Se bond length $l_{Fe{-}Se}$.
+When it is reduced from its experimental value of 2.39\,\AA, the $d_{xy}$ band initially near $E_{F}$ at $\Gamma$, gets pushed down well below $E_{F}$.
+It is particularly easy to see at the QS\emph{GW} level (blue band in Fig.~\ref{summary}\emph{b}), reaching about $E_{F}{-}160$\,meV when {$h$=1.27} or $l_{Fe-Se}$=2.275\,\AA.
+From c-RPA we compute the corresponding \emph{U} and \emph{J} as 3.9\,eV and 0.69\,eV respectively.
+A similar shift is found in the spectral function calculated by QS\emph{GW}+DMFT (Fig.~\ref{summary}\emph{b}).
+Further, quasi-particles become more coherent: orbital-selective $1/Z$ range between 1.6 to 1.3 and scattering rates become small ({ $\circ$}, Fig.~\ref{correl}).
+The system behaves as an itinerant metal, and the peak in Im$\chi(q,\omega)$ at $(1/2,1/2)$ shifts to higher $\omega$ and becomes gapped.
+It also becomes very weak and broad (Fig.~\ref{summary}\emph{e}).
+The leading $\lambda$ of the Eliashberg equations become negligibly small (see Fig.~\ref{summary}\emph{f} and Fig.~\ref{correl}\emph{e}), suggesting extremely weak or no superconducting instability. $\lambda$ also becomes completely insensitive to $J$.
+A similar observation was made in our recent work on LaFe$_{2}$As$_{2}$~\cite{prl20}, where the collapsed tetragonal phase with lesser $l_{Fe-As}$ in comparison to its uncollapsed phase, loses superconductivity~\cite{acs} as bands become itinerant due to increased Fe-Fe hopping mediated via As.